Events in Filmstaden

 Filmstaden in Råsunda, just outside Stockholm, was Sweden’s Hollywood from 1920 to the beginning of the 1970s.
 For more than half a century, this was the place where over 400 films were made – many of them belong today to the international film heritage.

 This marvelous ”Film City”, with its beautiful buildings made for creating films, was built for Victor Sjöström and Mauritz Stiller, the most famous directors of the Swedish silent era.
 Here, Greta Garbo made her first major film, The Saga of Gösta Berling, before becoming a Hollywood legend.
 And it was here that Ingrid Bergman’s wonderful career started, with ten films in the 30s before she also left Sweden for Hollywood.

 Ingmar Bergman made a string of films here in the 50s that once again put Swedish film on the map of international cinema.
 Among these were Summer with Monika, Smiles of a Summer Night, The Seventh Seal and Wild Strawberries.
 It was here that he evolved into one of the true great film makers, creating his own very personal cinema.

 Jan Troell came here in the 60s and returned to the great epic cinema that hade made Sjöström and Stiller famous.
 But by now, the studio system was in its decline and Filmstaden was no longer popular with the new directors and film makers.
 One of the last sets that was built in Filmstaden was the boat that carry Liv Ullmann and Max von Sydow to the United States in Troell’s The Emigrants.

-Today, the Foundation Filmstadens Kultur is situated in the Gatekeeper’s lodge and our mission is to keep the memory of Filmstaden alive through different projects, such as offering guided tours to groups of all sizes and ages.
+Today, the Foundation Filmstadens Kultur is situated in the gatekeeper’s lodge and our mission is to keep the memory of Filmstaden alive through different projects, such as offering guided outdoors tours to groups of all sizes and ages.